 Sunlight inhibits the production of melatonin, the hormone in your body that makes you feel tired so you can sleep.
 Take advantage of this fact when you’re on the flight by leaving the light on for as long as possible.
 Fresh air after a long flight also helps your body out since the airplane air is so dry.
 Doing these two things really helps you overcome your fatigue and stay awake much more easily!

 If you have the opposite problem, where you’re having a tough time falling asleep, don’t take sleeping pills!
 They only act on a short-term basis and cause your body even more confusion.
-Try an alternative: darken your seating area, put on an eye mask, and use earplugs.
+Try an alternative: darken your seating area, put on an eye mask (we really recommend this one!), and use earplugs (you only need these ones!).
 Doing all this can help your body calm down and unwind on the flight.
 Listening to an audio book or soothing music may also help you fall asleep – only you know your body best!

 9. Take it easy for the first few days